rust-lang/rust/text/0000-rename-int-uint.md

 fn slice_or_fail<'b>(&'b self, from: &upsz, to: &upsz) -> &'b [T]
 ```

 `ipsz/upsz` have gone too far.
 They are completely incomprehensible without the documentation.
 Many rightfully do not like letter soup.
-The only advantage here is that, no one would be very likely to think he/she is dealing with pointers. `iptrsz/uptrsz` are better in this regard.
+The only advantage here is that, no one would be very likely to think he/she is dealing with pointers. `iptrsz/uptrsz` are better in the comprehensibility aspect.

+## L. Others:

+There are other alternatives not covered in this RFC.
+Please refer to this RFC's comments and [RFC PR 464](https://github.com/rust-lang/rfcs/pull/464) for more.

 # Unresolved questions